 Each year, Pomona College chooses a "first-year" book selection to be provided to all the members of the incoming class and new transfer students.
 During Orientation, students will have the opportunity to meet the book’s author and hear from him, followed by small group discussions led by faculty members.
 All student leaders, and numerous other faculty, staff and students also read the first year book, so there will be many opportunities to share your thoughts, reflections, and ideas about the book.

-We will be sending you the book in late May or early June.
+We will be sending you the book in early June.
 Be on the lookout for it!

 A vaccine is available that protects against four types of the bacteria that cause meningitis in the United States.
 These four types account for nearly two-thirds of meningitis cases among college students.
 Pomona College recommends that you seriously consider having the vaccine that is available against meningitis.
 While it does not provide 100% protection, it greatly reduces the bacterial strains from which meningitis can be contracted and contributes to the health of the entire community.